JKutt/transformers_segmentation/courses/deepMag/report/document.md

 ## Complex structure simulations

 To truly test the FFT based forward kernal more complex models are required.
 Fortunately [noddyverse](10.5194/essd-14-381-2022) as generated numerous models specifically designed for potential fields simulations.
 Moving on from simple models, large scale structural and intrusive models.
+With calculations done in the frequency domain objects near the edges can have harmful effects by being repeated in different quadrants ([](https://doi.org/10.1190/tle41070454.1))

 ```{figure} ./figures/01-noddymodel3d.png
 :name: noddy3d